supriyarl/event-driven-cnn-FPGA/README.md

 | **Power Consumption** | 15W – 65W+ | < 5W (Total Board Power) | 3x – 10x Lower |
 | **Data Redundancy** | 100% (Processes every frame) | ~10% – 20% (Processes only events) | 80% Reduction |
 | **Response Logic** | Batch-based (Waits for full frame) | Streaming (Asynchronous spikes) | Real-time Immediate |

+# FPGA Verification

+We implemented and verified the proposed **event-driven object detection accelerator** on an FPGA platform using a **2×2 event cluster configuration** deployed on the **Xilinx ZCU102 FPGA board**.
+The complete RTL design was synthesized using **Xilinx Vivado**, and the generated bitstream was programmed onto the ZCU102 to validate functional correctness, timing behavior, and real-time performance of the accelerator.
+This FPGA-based implementation enabled detailed evaluation of the event-driven control logic, sparse routing network, and event-aware processing elements under realistic hardware conditions.

 For data transmission, the design leverages **PL-side high-speed interfaces** of the ZCU102 to receive event data directly from a host PC.
 A **custom UART-based communication protocol** was implemented to support asynchronous event streams, allowing sparse, event-driven data to be transferred efficiently to the programmable logic (PL).
 This setup ensures reliable communication while preserving the asynchronous nature of event-based processing.